Best Bikes for College Students to Ride Around the Campus

 This aluminum-framed hybrid has mounts for a rack and fenders and Tektro M300 mechanical disc brakes for all-weather stopping.

-The drivetrain blends Shimano Acera and Tourney derailleurs with an 8-speed cassette, Altus trigger shifters, and a triple chainset.
+The drivetrain blends Shimano Altus and Tourney derailleurs with an 8-speed cassette, Altus trigger shifters, and a triple chainset.
 You won’t lack gears when riding the CTY 1.1, but the extra components add more to its maintenance needs.

 Overall, this is a solid choice with reliable components, an enjoyable ride quality, and one year of free adjustments from REI.

-- MSRP: $919
+- MSRP: $430

-- Gears: 10-speed
+- Gears: 8-speed

 - Highlights: Swept-back handlebars, durable and comfortable frame

-- Puncture-resistant mixed-terrain tires
+- Comfortable mixed-terrain tires

 - Simple and reliable drivetrain